vezzolter/DSA/DataStructures/Array/DynamicArray/DynamicArray.md

 To prioritize simplicity and emphasize data structure itself, several design decisions were made:
 - Resembling the behavior of `std::vector` to provide familiarity for users.
 - Restricting the implementation to the `int` data type to avoid the use of templates.
-- Omitting cases where the container is created on the heap.
+- Omitting cases where the container (object itself) is created on the heap.
+- Implementing only regular iterator (no reverse, no const).
 - Doubling the capacity whenever reallocation occurs.
+- Avoiding any exception handling, thus range checks.
 - Omitting certain optimizations to the container.
-- Assuming valid input values from the user.
-- Avoiding any exception handling.

 ## Iterator Implementation